Ryndine/ml_charity_analysis/README.md

-# Machine Learning - Charity Analysis
+# Neural Networks - Charity Analysis

 ## Objective
 Using neural networks to run an analysis on charity data.